informal-org/informal/appy/templates/docs/tutorial.md

 add(5, 4)
 # 9
 ```
-With this, we can define a function to calculate fibonnaci numbers:
+With this, we can define a function to calculate fibonnaci numbers.
 ```ruby
 fibo:
     0: 1